Sensitivity of the limit shape of sample clouds from meta densities: Introduction

-The present paper is a follow-up to \cite{Balkema2009}.
+The present paper is a follow-up to \cite{Balkema2010}.
 The latter paper contains a detailed analysis of meta densities and gives the motivation and implications of the assumptions in the standard set-up.
-It presents the derivation and analysis of the limit shape of the sample clouds from the light-tailed meta distribution, and may be consulted for more details on these subjects.
-In the present paper Section~\ref{sprelim} introduces the notation and recalls the relevant definitions and results from \cite{Balkema2009}.
-Section~\ref{sres} is the heart of the paper; here we present details of the constructions which demonstrate robustness and sensitivity of the limit shape and the asymptotics of sample clouds from meta distributions.
+It presents the derivation of the analytic form in~(\ref{qE}) of the limit shape of the sample clouds from the light-tailed meta distribution.
+In the present paper, Section~\ref{sprelim} introduces the notation and recalls the relevant definitions and results from \cite{Balkema2010}.
+Section~\ref{sres} is the heart of the paper; here we present details of the constructions which demonstrate robustness and sensitivity of the limit shape of sample clouds from meta distributions.
 Concluding remarks are given in Section~\ref{sconc}.
-The appendix contains a few supplementary results, and a summary of notation which the reader may find useful when reading the paper.